genesiscommunitysuccess/docs/docs/web-ui-reference/integrations/angular.md

 ## Setting up the Angular project

-First, you'll need to make sure that you have Node.js installed.
-You can learn more and download that [on the official site](https://nodejs.org/).
+First, you'll need to make sure that you have [Node.js](https://nodejs.org/) installed.

 With Node.js installed, you can run the following command to install the Angular CLI: